rajabia/LDL-A-Defense-for-Label-Based-Membership-Inference-Attacks/README.md

 @article{rajabi2023LDL
-  title={LDL: A Defense for Label-Based Membership Inference Attacks}, author={Rajabi, Arezoo and Sahabandu, Dinuka amd Niu, Luyao and  Ramasubramanian, Bhaskar and and Poovendran, Radha}, journal={18th ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS)}, year={2023}
+  title={LDL: A Defense for Label-Based Membership Inference Attacks}, author={Rajabi, Arezoo and Sahabandu, Dinuka and Niu, Luyao and  Ramasubramanian, Bhaskar and and Poovendran, Radha}, journal={18th ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS)}, year={2023}
 }